React-ish iOS Apps: A Tutorial

 }

-I also created a small API service which works with Swift's automatic Codable conformance to deserialise an API response.
-You can look at the source code but it isn't so important for the app.
-The nice bit is how we can cleanly go from state (the APIData) to views without having to write code explicitly for this.
-We initialise state like before with let state = hooks.state(APIData.notAsked).
+I also created a small API service that works with Swift's automatic Codable conformance to deserialize an API response.
+You can look at the source code, but it isn't so important for the app.
+The nice part is how we can cleanly go from state (the APIData) to views without having to write code explicitly for this.
+We initialize state as before with let state = hooks.state(APIData.notAsked).
 Notice how we can use the Swift enum here.

 UpdatesList.swift: